micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

-For while we are still in this tent, we groan under the burden _and_ sigh deeply (weighed down, depressed, oppressed)--not that we want to put off the body (the clothing of the spirit), but rather that we would be further clothed, so that what is mortal (our dying body) may be swallowed up by life [[^a]after the resurrection].
+For while we are still in this tent, we groan under the burden _and_ sigh deeply (weighed down, depressed, oppressed)--not that we want to put off the body (the clothing of the spirit), but rather that we would be further clothed, so that what is mortal (our dying body) may be swallowed up by life [after the resurrection].